If you’ve been wondering what to do with some leftover apple butter, look no further than these easy and delicious apple butter muffins!

 Add a Topping

-I think the muffins are perfect just as is, but one could add a topping for texture or more sweetness:
+I think the muffins are perfect just as is, but there options to make it a bit different.

-- Drizzle a little caramel glaze on top of cooled muffins
+- Drizzle a little caramel or apple cider glaze on top of cooled muffins

 - Add a dollop of cream cheese frosting for something truly over-the-top